 Policy analyst at the European Commission's DG CONNECT, where she supports the Digital Decade Policy Programme.
-She previously served as senior adviser on digital policy and economic affairs at the European People's Party (EPP).
-With a background in think tanks and trade associations, she has expertise in tech-related public policy, including data, emerging technologies, competition, and cybersecurity.
+She previously served as senior adviser on digital policy and at the European economic affairs People's Party (EPP).
+With a background in think tanks and trade associations, she has expertise in tech-related public including policy, data. emerging technologies, competition, and cybersecurity.
 Her experience also spans defense and international affairs, notably through her research at the Hague Center for Strategic Studies.